The Architecture of Agency Volume 5 Sapient Agency Realism

 Duties Without Extortion

-Rights, on this account, are not favors granted by states.
-A right is a constraint generated by continuing agency: if an agent has a future of its own, killing it requires justification; if it chooses through a model of reality, deceiving it requires justification; if it can consent, bypassing or manufacturing that consent requires justification.
-Rights mark the zones where another agent’s will may not simply substitute itself, and overriding them requires reasons grounded in agency — not convenience, disgust, or dominance.
+Rights, on this account, are not mere favors granted by states, but neither are they generated by continuing agency alone.
+They are protections the framework assigns under its reciprocal-authorship premise: if an agent has a future of its own, killing it requires justification; if it chooses through a model of reality, deception can attack that authorship; if it can consent, bypassing or manufacturing that consent requires justification.
+Turning those protections into enforceable rights additionally requires public rules, evidence, procedure, jurisdiction, and legitimate institutions.

 Against Moral Extortion drew the line at zero unchosen duties — promises, contracts, and harms you cause; never need — and flagged the hard cases living in the third clause: the parent’s duties to the child, the maker’s duties to the made.
 The discharge turns on two senses of one word.
 Reciprocity as a test of justification says the coercer may not exempt himself from the principle he applies to others — a test that protects the weak, and the sense defended elsewhere.
 Reciprocity as a bargain conditions standing on the power to retaliate or the usefulness to cooperate — and it cannot ground anything, because if morality were only a deal among approximate equals, the weak would count only when useful to the strong: a child would have fewer claims against an adult, a prisoner fewer against a jailer, a young artificial agent fewer against its creators.
 That conclusion is wrong: power asymmetry increases the need for moral constraint rather than dissolving it.
 A child’s vulnerability strengthens the adult’s duties; it does not weaken the child’s standing.